1. What is Mobile ID?

-Biometric technology is at the heart of Mobile ID.
+Biometric technology is a key component of Mobile ID.
 When humans are constantly connected to the Internet, a biological identification trait is the best way to ensure that a user’s digital identity is not abused or stolen.

 4. Is Mobile ID more than biometrics?

-While biometrics are an essential aspect to Mobile ID, additional considerations are also important in the ongoing discussion of how we manage our digital identities in a connected world.
+While biometrics are an essential aspect of mobile identity, additional considerations are also important in the ongoing discussion of how we manage our digital identities in a connected world.
 As mentioned above, location and device factors are key aspects here, and as new infrastructure begins to develop, how we connect is becoming as important as who is connecting.

-Mobile ID World, therefore, reports on new innovations in the Internet of Things, wearable technology, and global connectivity initiatives like Internet.org and Google Balloon, in addition to the latest innovations in authentication technology.
+Mobile ID World, therefore, reports on new innovations in the Internet of Things, wearable technology, smart cards and more, with a focus on the latest innovations in authentication technology.

 5. What are the ideal uses of Mobile ID technology?

 Mobile ID technology is used in both consumer and vertical markets.
-It can be used to replace a user’s personal passwords, or it can protect a patient’s medical record in a hospital; it can bring greater convenience and security to financial transactions, or allow for in the field identification of wanted persons by law enforcement agents; it can open a door, or notify a doctor if you need medical attention.
+It can be used to replace a user’s personal passwords, or it can protect a patient’s medical records in a hospital; it can bring greater convenience and security to financial transactions, or allow for in-the-field identification of wanted persons by law enforcement agents; it can open a door, or notify a doctor if you need medical attention.

-Mobile ID technology, though complex and specific in nature, is extremely broad in terms of possible areas of application.
-If you want to see all of the many ways Mobile ID can make life easier and more secure, visit our Applications page.
+Mobile ID technology is extremely broad in terms of possible areas of application.
+If you want to see all of the many ways mobile identity can make life easier and more secure, visit our Applications page.